Mental Health Facilities Dixon, IL

 Fhn Family Counseling Center - 35.3 miles from Dixon, IL

 Fhn Family Counseling Center is a mental health clinic in Freeport, Illinois, located at 421 West Exchange Street, 61032.
-Fhn Family Counseling Center offers outpatient treatment and telemedicine/telehealth.
-Fhn Family Counseling Center provides trauma therapy, group therapy and integrated dual diagnosis disorder treatment to adults, children / adolescents and seniors 65 or older.
-Some other services provided by Fhn Family Counseling Center include education services, court-ordered outpatient treatment and family psychoeducation.
+Fhn Family Counseling Center offers telemedicine/telehealth and outpatient treatment.
+Fhn Family Counseling Center provides dialectical behavior therapy, trauma therapy and behavior modification to young adults, children / adolescents and seniors 65 or older.
+Some other services provided by Fhn Family Counseling Center include education services, court-ordered outpatient treatment and supported housing.

 Learn More